abs2g08/instaview/README.md

 # Instaview

-Instaview is an isomorphic React.js based clone of [instagram.com](https://instagram.com).
+Instaview is an <s>Isomorphic</s> [Universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9) React.js based clone of [instagram.com](https://instagram.com).

-Technology Stack: React/Webpack/ES6/alt/Karma/Mocha
+Technology Stack: React/Webpack/ES6/ES7/alt/Karma/Mocha

 >It's a Work In Progress (WIP), so be easy on it :)